hphelion/documentation/cli.unix.2.reference.md

 ###Description
-Lists all the subnets that are associated with the account.
-The list begins with identifier and contains name, status, shared, admin state, and subnets.
-Optionally, you can filter the list by specifying name or ID.
+Lists all the subnets associated with the account.
+The list begins with identifier and contains name, status, shared, admin state and subnets.
+Optionally, filter the list by specifying name or ID.

 ###Examples
 List all subnets: